blumixid/docs/dedicated/index.md

 ### Customer-detected issues

-If you identify an issue that needs attention from 21Vianet support and operations, you can contact support by using a few different methods.
+If you identify an issue that needs attention from 21Vianet support and operations, you can contact support by using [{{site.data.keyword.Bluemix_notm}} Supporting Ticket System](https://chinabluemix.itsm.unisysedge.cn){: new_window}.
 Depending on the issue, you, 21Vianet, or both work together to fix the issue.

 ### 21Vianet-detected critical incidents